awslabs/duvet/design/witness/decisions.md

 ## Decision 22: The unwitnessed report splits on a static placement test — unwitnessable is its own verdict {#decision-22}

+**Outcome: reverted — the verdict was removed.** Classifying what is and is not code from lexical patterns is a language classifier's job, not the coverage engine's (the wrong abstraction; see the Rust language classifier entry in [Follow-ups](#follow-ups)) — executors and provers are the ground truth for what executes.
+The placement fixes the verdict drove stay.

 **Context:** A principal review of the dogfood corpus found that annotation blocks followed by an attribute line (`#[test]`, `#[derive]`) or by interleaved doc-prose resolve — under degraded